-Adding a little clarity Friday to Constellation Energy Group's decision to call off its $31 billion merger with FPL Group earlier in the week (see Daily GPI, Oct.
-26), CEO Mayo A. Shattuck said that a "perfect storm" of political and energy price events led to the cancellation.
-During a conference call with analysts, he said the company saw "no clear path to completion" of the deal and "no events on the horizon" that would have cleared up the uncertainty.
+Constellation Energy Group CEO Mayo A. Shattuck said that a “perfect storm” of political and energy price events led the parent company of Baltimore Gas & Electric (BGE) to call off its $31 billion merger with FPL Group.
+During a conference call with analysts Friday, Shattuck said the company saw “no clear path to completion” of the deal and “no events on the horizon” that would have cleared up the uncertainty.

-After the Maryland General Assembly enacted new legislation in June that completely disrupted the regulatory review process, Shattuck said the company was left not really knowing what the new review process would be, who would eventually approve the merger -- possibly legislators rather than regulators -- and how long such a review would take.
+After the Maryland General Assembly enacted new legislation in June that completely disrupted the regulatory review process, Shattuck said the company was left not really knowing what the new review process would be, who would eventually approve the merger or how long such a review would take.

-"We had a much clearer view on [it] 12 months ago than we do today," he said.
-"Everyone described this as the perfect storm because of politics and energy prices and so forth.
-As we looked forward the key question was 'Is it really wise to look at a risk-adjusted outcome here, looking into the next nine months and take that bet.'
-I think we just concluded that, no, we couldn't predict the outcome.
+“We had a much clearer view on [it] 12 months ago than we do today,” he said on Friday.
+“Everyone described this as the perfect storm because of politics and energy prices and so forth.
+As we looked forward the key question was ‘Is it really wise to look at a risk-adjusted outcome here looking into the next nine months and take that bet.’
+I think we just concluded that, no, we couldn’t predict the outcome.

 “We didn’t know the process, we didn’t even really know the decision makers, and as a consequence, the best and safest course was just to pursue our independent course.”

-Shattuck added that it was "premature" to conclude that the company will now spin off its regulated utility company, Baltimore Gas & Electric (BGE), and focus on its rapidly growing unregulated generation and marketing business.Based on the termination agreement, neither company will pay a termination fee to the other.
-However, Constellation is barred from entering into a similar merger with another company prior to Sept.
+Shattuck said Friday that it was “premature” to conclude that the company will now spin off its regulated utility company, BGE, and focus on its rapidly growing unregulated generation and marketing business.Based on the termination agreement, neither company will pay a termination fee to the other.
+Constellation is barred from entering into a similar merger with another company prior to Sept.
 30, 2007.
 In the event that it does negotiate another merger, Constellation would be required to pay FPL $425 million if the deal takes place prior to June 30, 2007, or $210 million if the merger occurs after July 1, 2007 but no later than Sept.
 30. Such a fee, however, would not apply if Constellation spins off its utility business and merges its nonregulated operations with another company, the agreement said.
-Shattuck admitted that there are "strategic options" available with BGE, "but at the same time there are a lot of things we have to sort out with respect to SB1, the last piece of legislation [signed by the Maryland General Assembly] that deals with Maryland's examination of the structure of the market.
+Shattuck admitted that there are “strategic options” available with BGE, “but at the same time there are a lot of things we have to sort our with respect to SB1, the last piece of legislation that deals with Maryland’s examination of the structure of the market.

 “I don’t for a minute believe that BGE is always going to be credit dilutive [to Constellation],” he said.